adriangbrandon/ring-knn/README.md

 `<type-ring>` can take two values: `ring-knn` or `c-ring-knn`.
 Both are implementations of our ring index but using plain and compressed bitvectors, respectively.
 This will generate the index in the folder where the `.dat` file is located.
 The index is suffixed with `.ring-knn` or `.c-ring-knn` according to the second argument.

 4. Querying the index.
-In `build` folder, you should find another executable file called `query-index`.
+In `build` folder, you should find another executable file called `query-index-similarity`.
 To solve the queries you should run:

 ```Bash
 ./query-index-similarity <absoulute-path-to-the-index-file> <absolute-path-to-the-query-file>